 • 55% of e-merchants sell through social media.

-Canadian e-commerce retail sales reached an all-time high in December 2020
+Canadian e-commerce retail sales reached an all-time high in during the pandemic

-In December 2020, Canadian e-Commerce retail trade sales reached US$3.82 billion, surpassing the previous May 2020 record of US$3.2 billion.
+In December 2020, Canadian e-commerce retail trade sales reached C$5.19 billion, surpassing the previous record from May 2020 of C$4.34 billion.
 Lockdown measures, due to the COVID-19 pandemic, have made online shopping even more convenient, allowing consumers to purchase anything they need from the comfort of their homes.
-As of 2019, e-Commerce accounted for 6.9% of all retail sales in Canada.
-Insider Intelligence predicts that by 2025, e-Commerce will be responsible for 13.4% of all Canadian retail sales.
+As of 2019, e-commerce accounted for 6.9% of all retail sales in Canada.
+Insider Intelligence predicts that by 2025, e-commerce will be responsible for 13.4% of all Canadian retail sales.

 There are over 27 million Canadian e-Commerce users